In this article, we will show you how to create Tableau filters on Measures with an example.

 Tableau Filters on Measures

-Before getting into this, I suggest you to refer Tableau Filters to understand the basic filter techniques.
-For this Tableau Filters on Measures demonstration, we are going to use the data source that we created in our previous article.
-So, Please visit Data Labels in Tableau Reports article to understand the Tableau Data Source.
+Before getting into this, I suggest you refer to the Filters to understand the basic filter techniques.
+For this Tableau Filters on Measures demonstration, we will use the data source we created in our previous article.
+So, Please visit the Data Labels in Reports article to understand the Tableau Data Source.

-First, Drag and Drop the English Product Name from Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart.
-Remember that, We have 130 Marks in our Tableau Report.
-The below screenshot will show you the report preview
+First, Drag and Drop the English Product Name from the Dimension Region to the Rows Shelf and the Sales Amount Measures region to the Columns Shelf.
+By default, it will generate the Bar Chart.
+Remember that we have 130 Marks in our Report.
+The below screenshot will show you the report preview.

 First Approach to Create Tableau Filters on Measures

-In this Tableau Filters on Measures example, we are going to add a filter condition on the Sales Amount.
-So, Please drag and drop the Sales Amount from Measures Region to Filters Shelf.
+In this Tableau Filters on Measures example, we will add a filter condition on the Sales Amount.
+So, Please drag and drop the Sales Amount from the Measures Region to the Filters Shelf.

-Once you drop the Sales Amount to Filters Shelf, a new window called Filter Filed will open.
-This window has All Values option, aggregate functions, standard deviance, and variance.
+Once you drop the Sales Amount into the Filters Shelf, a new Filter Filed window will open.
+This window has the All Values option, aggregate functions, standard deviance, and variance.

 In this example, we will show you what will happen if we select the All values or Aggregate function.
 First, we will choose the All Values option and click the Next button.

-TIP: Here, All Values means filter condition will apply to individual records.
-If we select the Aggregate function (Sum, Average, etc.), then the filter condition will apply to the aggregate value.
+TIP: Here, All Values mean filter conditions will apply to individual records.
+If we select the Aggregate function (Sum, Average, etc.), the filter condition will apply to the aggregate value.

 Once you click on the Next button, a new window called Filter will be opened to select the filter condition.
-From the below screenshot, you can observe that this window has four tabs: Range of Values, At least, At most, and Special.
-In this example, we will explain the first tabs, and the remaining three will explain in the following case.
+From the screenshot below, you can observe that this window has four tabs: Range of Values, At least, At most, and Special.
+In this example, we will explain the first tabs, and the remaining three will be explained in the following case.

 Range of Values